ricag-dev/-Challenge-React.js/README.md

 - `npm run app`: To run the react app.
 - `npm run server`: To start the local db.

-You may use any other package of your choice to enrich your development experience.
+You may use any other package of your choice to enrich your development experience, but what's already installed is mandatory to use.

 ## The challenge

 > _Tasks are not ordered or weighted!
-Before coding, read all rhe items carefully and prioritize as you consider._
+Before coding, read all the items carefully and prioritize as you see fit._

 During the SOW meeting, our customer voiced these requests: